Odin94/Cyoanide/README.md

 `getLevelState()` will update whenever the user enters a scene, either by clicking a link or by navigating back / forward in the browser.
 If the current scene is already stored in the level state, all stored scene-slugs after the current scene's slug will be deleted to synchronize level state with the game state the user experiences - effectively making the browser back navigation an undo action on the last choice.

+### Distributing as Desktop App
+Cyoanide can almost kind of be built as a Desktop app using Electron.

+To develop in Electron, run:

+* `npm run build:electron-main` to build Electron to folder `electron-build` (should contain only `electron.js`)
+* `npm run build` to build the web version
+* `npm start` to host the web version locally (must be on port 8000)
+* `npm run run:electron` to run cyoanide in electron
+* `npm run build:electron` to bundle electron to an executable (currently uses windows, replace "--windowns" with "--linux" to build on linux - linux build is untested)

+**LIMITATIONS FOR ELECTRON DEPLOYMENT:** Unfortunately Gatsby doesn't play nicely with relative links, which is what is required to access files in the bundled Electron application.
+See [this discussion](https://github.com/gatsbyjs/gatsby/discussions/14161).
+Using `gatsby-plugin-ipfs` I could almost make it work, since this plugin allows to use proper relative paths.
+With this, Electron goes to the right paths (meaning `./game` rather than `C://game`), but doesn't load the `index.html` files in these paths.
+One way to fix this is to manually add `/index.html` to all Gatsby `<Link>` tags, which will actually make it work.
+I'm not happy with the solution and since this is just a hobby project and I have no need to deploy to Electron, I'll leave it at this.
+A possible fix is to extend what `gatsby-plugin-ipfs` does in its `gatsby-node.js` to automatically add `/index.html` to all links.
+Or maybe Gatsby fixes its config some day.

 ### Troubleshooting
 * `SyntaxError: [...] index.mdx: Invalid left-hand side in prefix operation.
 (1:2)` - Happens whenever something is wrong with mdx syntax - probably something related to react components or js.
 Wrongly indicates `---` from frontmatter, which is usually not the actual issue
   * One common issue is using ">" inside an HTML tag in mdx, eg. `<Link to="...">> do thing</Link>`.
 Put these in a code block like `<Link to "...">{"> do thing"}</Link>`

 ### Credits